Log in with RealMe

 • 4

-Although the local dealer is not part of the sale transaction, your vehicle is still delivered via your local dealer.
+Although the local dealer is not part of the sale transaction, your vehicle is still delivered through them.
 The local dealer is also paid to conduct pre-delivery servicing, which includes the initial WOF, warranty check and groom.

-This creates the initial relationship and links your agency's vehicle to its local dealer for on-going servicing and maintenance.
+This links your agency's vehicle to its local dealer for ongoing servicing and maintenance.

 End of process